Amar825/BioNT-Workshop-2025/README.md

 Special shoutout to all the teaching assistants and organizers who made sure we had working environments, clean data, and functional GPUs.

-This reflection project would not have been possible without the amazing instructors, clear teaching materials, and supportive workshop environment.
 ---

 **Author:**